tianc377/tianc377.github.io/_posts/2024-12-04-MayaHairCardTool.md

 ## Float Qt Slider

-Qt's Slider widget only supports integer values, meaning the slider's step size is limited to 1.
+Qt's Slider widget only supports integer values, meaning the slider's minimum step size is limited to 1.
 To allow for decimal values, you would need to adjust the slider's behavior by manually scaling the values.

 So most of my UI consists of a QLabel, a QLineEdit, and a QSlider.
 For example, with a width property, I want the slider's range to be `(0, 5.0)`.
 The actual range of my QSlider would be `(0, 500)`.
 When the slider value changes, it triggers function `update_line_edit_float` that updates the value displayed in the QLineEdit as `QSlider.value()/100`.
 Similarly, when the QLineEdit value changes, it triggers `update_line_edit_float` to synchronize both UI elements.